PeterMosmans/ansible-role-bootstrap/README.md

   - 80
   - 443
 ```

+Note that when this variable is set, the ufw package needs to be installed, or
+part of the **bootstrap_packages** list.

 **grub_settings**: A list of name / value pairs that will be applied to the GRUB config file.
 The defaults can be found in `defaults/main.yml`: